NobodyXu/Bashmash/README.md

  - Conversion between systems

 ## Latest release
-The latest test release is 0.4.
+The latest test release is 0.5.
 It introduces the following new features and changes:
- - Support for negative integers
- - Comparison
+ - Binomial coefficient

 ## Powered by
 Bashmash is powered by: